 My recommendation would be to go over the sheet first as a class and even do some demonstrations.
-With younger students, I sometimes even like to have them pronounce the words together to make sure they feel comfortable with the terms.
+With younger students, I even like to have them pronounce the words together to make sure they feel comfortable with the terms.

 Note: I don’t necessarily expect students to write down answers to the question of “Mood,” etc. They can simply be prepared with a verbal answer.